euzhengxi/rlhf/README.md

 its possible to reverse the action performed during transform using inverse

 to review:
+why isnt the model learning?
-double check the implementation for discrete distributions for actor backend - review prompt and results stepCount tracking - can be omitted for now latent feedback computation
+double check the implementation for discrete distributions for actor backend - review prompt and results latent feedback computation parameter sharing -> loss function that is defined in terms of actor, critic and entropy loss

 to read up before training: